Zlatan Ibrahimović: Return to AC Milan

-2019–20 season
+2019–20: Return season

 On 27 December 2019, Ibrahimović returned to AC Milan on a free transfer on a six-month contract until the end of the season, with an option to extend his contract until the end of the 2020–21 season, subject to certain conditions.
+Upon his return to the Rossoneri, he quickly established himself as the team leader and role model, especially for the younger players.
 He made his first appearance since his return to the club on 6 January 2020, coming on as a substitute in a 0–0 Serie A home draw against Sampdoria at the San Siro.
 Ibrahimović scored his first goal for Milan since returning on 11 January, in a 2–0 away win against Cagliari.
 The landmark goal saw him score in each of the last four decades (1990s, 2000s, 2010s, 2020s).
-On 9 February, he assisted a goal and subsequently scored another for Milan in their eventual 4–2 loss against rivals Inter; as a result, he became the oldest goalscorer ever in the Derby della Madonnina at the age of 38 years and 129 days, breaking the previous record set by Swedish compatriot Nils Liedholm (aged 38 years and 43 days).
+On 9 February, he assisted a goal and subsequently scored another for Milan in their eventual 4–2 loss against rivals Inter; as a result, he became the oldest goalscorer ever in the Derby della Madonnina at the age of 38 years and 129 days, breaking the previous record set by compatriot Nils Liedholm (aged 38 years and 43 days).

 Ibrahimović made his 100th appearance for the club (including his previous stint) on 15 July 2020, in a 3–1 home league win over Parma.
-He became the first player to score 50 Serie A goals for both Milan clubs on 29 July, with a brace in a win over Sampdoria.
+He became the first ever player to score 50 Serie A goals for both Milan clubs on 29 July, with a brace in a win over Sampdoria.
 On 1 August, Ibrahimović scored a goal in a 3–0 win over Cagliari, becoming the oldest player to score at least ten goals in a Serie A season since Silvio Piola with Novara in the 1950s, at the age of 38 years and 302 days.
 On 31 August 2020, Ibrahimović extended his contract until the summer of 2021.